tdegeus/pdfcombine/README.md

 output: binder.pdf
 ```

+>   Use:
+>
+>       pdfcombine -y input.yaml
+>
+>   All PDFs have the specified in the YAML file:
+>   no additional PDFs can be adding from the command-line.

 As observed the `files` field contains all input files (in the correct order) and the
 bookmark titles.
-Other field allowed any of the command-line options (long name without `--``);
+In addition, any of the command-line options (long name without `--`) can be included.
-specifying them will overwrite the corresponding command-line option.
+Note that specifying them will overwrite the corresponding command-line option.
-To use with automatic bookmarks, e.g.:
+To use with automatic bookmarks (i.e. filenames), the above input file can be shortened to:

 ```yaml
 files: